-Is there any one occasion you can highlight in your career which stands out as significant?

-In my role as Head of People & Culture, I've been proud to lead meaningful change demand for new talent and room for rapid that supports both our people and our wider culture.
+Is there any one occasion you The port sector offers secure, long-term can highlight in your career careers with clear pathways for which stands out as significant? development.
+With an ageing workforce and growing skills needs, there's real In my role as Head of People & Culture, I've been proud to lead meaningful change demand for new talent and room for rapid that supports both our people and our progression. wider culture.